SanjaySakthivel2312/DNS-Health-Check-API/README.md

-# DNS-Health-Check-API
+# DNS Health Check API

-A FastAPI-based DNS Health Check API that queries DNS records (A, AAAA, SOA, NS, MX) and performs DNSSEC analysis for a given domain.
-The results are stored in MongoDB for easy retrieval and analysis.
+This FastAPI application checks the DNS health of a given domain by querying various DNS records (A, AAAA, SOA, NS, MX) and performing a DNSSEC analysis.

 ## Features
 - Query DNS records for A, AAAA, SOA, NS, and MX.